cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/install_and_configure/cluster_manager.md

 Fill in the information according to the comments in the file itself.
 NOTE!
 Do not delete anything from the file.

-#### Load-balancer
+#### Load balancer
-As mentioned before, a load-balancer is not installed as part of the cluster installation.
+As mentioned before, a load balancer is not installed as part of the cluster installation.
 The `load_balancer_ip` value is used in the different config.yaml files for the instances' connection.

 #### Certificates
 * If you wish to use your own certificates:
     * Fill in the `ca_cert_path` value and the `cert_path` and `key_path` values for each VM (all of them).
-    * In case that a VM's certificate's SAN includes the VM host-name, please specify this host-name as the value of the `hostname` key.
+    * In case a VM's certificate's SAN includes the VM host-name, please specify this host-name as the value of the `hostname` key.

-* Otherwise: {{< param product_name >}} signed certificates will be generated and used automatically.
+* Otherwise: {{< param product_name >}}-signed certificates will be generated and used automatically.

 #### config.yaml files
 * If you wish to use your own config.yaml files for the different instances, you may